netobserv/documents/cncf/CNCF project - General Technical Review.md

 **Please review the [Cloud Native Security Tenets](https://github.com/cncf/tag-security/blob/main/community/resources/security-whitepaper/secure-defaults-cloud-native-8.md) from TAG Security.**

 1. Make security a design requirement
 Security measures have been baked in from GA day-0, and continuously improved over time.
-For instance, from day-0, TLS / mTLS has been recommended through Kafka; RBAC and multi-tenancy supported via the Loki Operator; eBPF agents, running with elevated privileges, are segregated in a different namespace; fine-grained capabilities are favored whenever possible.
-A threat modeling as been done internally at Red Hat.
+For instance, from day-0, TLS / mTLS has been recommended through Kafka; RBAC and multi-tenancy [will be supported](https://github.com/netobserv/netobserv-operator/issues/2554) via the Loki Operator; eBPF agents, running with elevated privileges, are segregated in a different namespace; fine-grained capabilities are favored whenever possible.
+A threat modeling has been done internally at Red Hat.
 2. Applying secure configuration has the best user experience Security by default is preferred, although not always possible.
-Servers use TLS by default. eBPF agents run in non-privileged mode by default.
+When following the getting started guide, mTLS or simple TLS are used by default. eBPF agents run in non-privileged mode by default.
 Network policy is unfortunately not always installed by default, as it may blocks communications unexpectedly with some CNIs, but it does with OVN-Kubernetes.
 3. Selecting insecure configuration is a conscious decision Features that require the eBPF agent privileged mode will not automatically enable it: it remains a conscious decision.
+Same for disabling TLS.
 4. Transition from insecure to secure state is possible All the configuration is managed through the Operator with a typical reconciliation, which ensures transitions work seemlessly, in one way or another.
 5. Secure defaults are inherited